What are the AMA’s priorities for the innovation projects supported by the Reimagining Residency initiative?

 Can I arrange a phone call to discuss the Letters of Intent?

 No. Although we are happy to answer specific technical questions, we do not have the capacity to address the volume of requests for phone consultation.
 To ensure that all applicants have access to consistent information, we prefer to post responses to questions submitted via email to the FAQ on the Reimagining Residency website (http://changeresed.org).

 Email [email protected] for additional information or specific questions about the Reimagining Residency initiative.

 AMA Reimagining Residency Initiative

-Visit the AMA Reimagining Residency initiative page for the grant dates schedule, webinar registration and more.
+Visit http://changeresed.org for the grant dates schedule, informational webinar recording and slides and more.